 Part 2

 After about a week I received a request to come back out on this very same vehicle due to the new abs module that still needs zero point and yaw rate reset.
 This vehicle now has a whole new set of electrical problems that were not there before.
-Along wit the instrument cluster has nearly every warning for anti-lock brake and several adas disabled system messages flashing.
+Along with the instrument cluster has nearly every warning for anti-lock brake and several adas disabled system messages flashing.

 A quick pre scan reveals a grocery list of diagnostic trouble codes